 Gigantamax Pokémon are an impressive phenomenon that appears in the Galar region of Pokémon Sword and Shield.
 If you’re curious to discover more of these behemoths, then you’re in luck.
 In this guide, we explain how to get every available Gigantamax form, along with what they are, and which moves you get with them.

 If you’re on the hunt for even more info to fill out your Pokédex, then we’ve got all the details on fire Pokémon weakness, bug Pokémon weakness, and ice Pokémon weakness so you can brush up on your knowledge.
-Plus, bag the latest freebies with our lists of Pokémon Go codes and Pokémon Unite codes.
+Plus, you can bag the latest freebies with our lists of Pokémon Go codes and Pokémon Unite codes.

 Here’s every Gigantamax Pokémon you can get in Sword and Shield.